ripienaar/free-for-dev/README.md

 ## Other Free Resources

+  * [Bagisto](https://bagisto.com/en/) - An Opensource eCommerce platform for all to build and scale your business.
   * [education.github.com](https://education.github.com/pack) — Collection of free services for students.
 Registration required
   * [Framacloud](https://degooglisons-internet.org/en/list/) — A list of Free/Libre Open Source Software and SaaS by the French non-profit [Framasoft](https://framasoft.org/en/).
   * [getawesomeness](https://getawesomeness.herokuapp.com) — Retrieve all amazing awesomeness from GitHub... a must see